 BrownDog FAQ Page

-Q: What is the cost for international shipping?
+Q: What is the cost for shipping and handling?

 Q: Can you provide a tracking number for my shipment?

 A: Tracking numbers are provided to you in an email confirming shipment when we have shipped your order.
 International mail shipments will be provided with a CN22 customs number.
 Some foreign countries' postal services use this number to track shipments all the way to the destination.

 Q: Can you ship using my UPS, FedEx, DHL or TNT account?